fitzgen/winliner/README.md

 end
 ```

-The speculative inlining by itself is not a huge performance win, since CPU
+The speculative inlining by itself is generally not a huge performance win,
-indirect branch prediction is very powerful these days.
-However, it allows the
+since CPU indirect branch prediction is very powerful these days.
+(Although,
+depending on the Wasm engine, entering a new function may incur some cost and
+inlining does avoid that.)
+The primary benefit is that it allows the Wasm
-Wasm compiler to "see through" the indirect call and perform subsequent
+compiler to "see through" the indirect call and perform subsequent optimizations
-optimizations (like [GVN] and [LICM]) on the inlined callee's body, which can
+(like [GVN] and [LICM]) on the inlined callee's body, which can result in
-result in significant performance benefits.
+significant performance benefits.

 [GVN]: https://en.wikipedia.org/wiki/Value_numbering#Global_value_numbering
 [LICM]: https://en.wikipedia.org/wiki/Loop-invariant_code_motion